 The ability to feel and express emotion is a unique feature that has been observed in a significant number of animals.
 Humans in particular experience and express an eclectic plethora of emotions that help to shape an individual’s behavior.
 The region of the brain believed to be responsible for these activities formed a physical border between the hypothalamus and the cerebrum.
 Therefore, it was called the limbic system; arising from the Latin word limbus, meaning edge.

-The limbic system – also known as the circle of Papez (or Papez’s Circuit) is considered to be the epicentre of emotional and behavioral expression.
+The limbic system is considered to be the epicentre of emotional and behavioral expression.
 A quick way to remember the functions of the limbic system is to think about five “F’s”:

 - Feeding (satiety & hunger)